Some of my thoughts on Digital Television

 A consumer survey released in December, 2007 from The Diffusion Group revealed, however, that among those interested in buying a high-def DVD player, 43 percent expressed a preference for HD-DVD compared to 27 percent who chose Blu-ray.
 30 percent were undecided.

-The HD-DVD Promotional Group issued a statement late Friday calling the decision a setback for HD-DVD.
+The (now-defunct) HD-DVD Promotional Group issued a statement calling the decision a setback for HD-DVD.
 But Michael Greeson, president and principal analyst for The Diffusion Group, forecasts that the move will have a more dire impact.
 With Warner going Blu-ray only, Paramount and Dreamworks will likely follow suit, leaving Universal as the only major studio supporting HD-DVD.
-HD-DVD's lifetime as an HD movie format is now numbered in days, weeks at the most, he said.
+HD-DVD’s lifetime as an HD movie format is now numbered in days, weeks at the most, he said.

 Greeson added that the timing of the Warner Bros. announcement is unfortunate for consumers.
 "It's disappointing that Warner chose to wait until after the Christmas shopping season to make the announcement.
 They should have declared their allegiance before shoppers spent money on HD-DVD players and discs.
 That wasn't going to happen, of course, because they wanted to clear their inventory of HD-DVD titles."